 Once your site has enough content to justify adding a search field, you can go back to your additional CSS and remove that code.

-It is much easier to disable and reactivate elements in CSS than it is to recode theme templates with PHP.
+It is much easier to disable and reactivate CSS elements than to recode theme templates with PHP.

 How to remove the search bar in WordPress when it isn’t a widget